d4n3sh/thedaneshproject/content/posts/2008-03-16-hulu-opens-to-public.md

 ---
 [<img loading="lazy" src="http://farm3.static.flickr.com/2418/2336636833_abbb36c0e7.jpg" alt="hulu" border="0" height="292" width="500" />][1]

-After bout 5 months of invite only beta testings [hulu][2] has opened it&#8217;s doors to the public earlier this month.
+After bout 5 months of invite only beta testings [hulu][2] has opened it's doors to the public earlier this month.

 hulu is an online video streaming service but unlike [youtube][3] and other video services hulu will only be publishing premium content from prime time TV like full episodes of popular tv shows, fulllength movies and premiums clips.